mbrady4/mbrady4.github.io/content/author/admin/_index.md

 +++

-As an associate at Innosight, I help Fortune 500 companies identify, prioritize, and pursue growth opportunities during periods of rapid external change.
+As an associate at Innosight, I helped Fortune 500 companies identify, prioritize, and pursue growth opportunities during periods of rapid external change.
 Innosight seeks to drive meaningful insights by applying our unique lenses--disruptive innovation theory, jobs to be done, growth factory, and dual transformation--to client problems.

-During my time at Innosight I have gained experience across industries spanning high-tech, healthcare, and industrial settings.
+During my time at Innosight I gained experience across industries spanning high-tech, healthcare, and industrial settings.
 In addition, to client work, I have published articles exploring aspects of corporate strategy (Harvard Business Review, IndustryWeek).

 I graduated summa cum laude with a concentration in computational finance from Babson College.
 Expanding on my interest in commercializing technology, I authored a honors thesis exploring methods to stimulate space exploration with private investment.